 9.1 We hold and process your data by lawfully allowed means, these include:

-- i) Your Consent: Consent is usually given by yourself when you contact us via the Website or personally when we discuss products or advice with you.
+9.1.1 Your Consent: Consent is usually given by yourself when you contact us via this Website or personally when we discuss products or advice with you.

 10. Children’s data

 10.1 Our site is not directed at children and should not be accessed by them.
-We will not knowingly collect information from minors without their parent’s or guardian’s consent.
+We will not knowingly collect information from persons under 13 years of age without their parent’s or guardian’s consent.

 11.1 From time to time our site may contain links to and from the websites of our suppliers or other third party sites.

-11.2 If you visit any of these sites please note they have their own privacy policies and you should check these before submitting any personal data.
-We cannot accept any responsibility or liability for these policies.
+11.2 If you visit any of these sites you should confirm they have their own privacy policies and you should check these before submitting any personal data on their site.
+We cannot accept any responsibility or liability for the policies on any other Websites.

 12 Data Access

 12.1 You have rights of access to the data we hold about you.
-Should you wish to exercise these rights please contact our Data Manager whose details are given above.
+Should you wish to exercise these rights please contact our Data Contact whose details are given above.

-12.2 There is no charge for the Data Access service.
-As soon as we are satisfied as to your identity, we will send you, within one Month, confirmation of the data we hold relating to you, which we are legally obliged to provide.
+12.2 There is usually no charge for the Data Access service.
+As soon as we are satisfied as to your identity, we will send you, without delay and in any case within one Month, the Personal Data we hold relating to you, which we are legally obliged to provide.